Categories

 Every major change in the economy brings up the issue of risk model performance.
 The current models are based on risk models prior to Covid.

 Robust risk management models will keep performing well even when the situation in the financial industry has changed.
-But the actual level of risk will change, making the model monitoring and governance more critical.
+However, the actual level of risk will change, making the model monitoring and governance more critical.

 Biggest Challenges in Risk Management Today